Kyelin25/dotstat-tutorials/KeycloakConfiguration/KeycloakConfiguration.md

+# Disclaimer

+The purpose of this tutorial is to help do the minimum configuration to get a Keycloak server ready to work with the DotStat suite of products.
+It is not a guide on how to set it up securely, and taking any security advice from it would be exceptionally unwise.
+Use official documentation or advice from your organization's IT security team.

+# Introduction

 The purpose of this tutorial is to describe how to set up a Keycloak server to work with the DotStat .NET and JavaScript services.
 Obviously this means that in order to test this is all working, you'll need to have at least some of those services installed.
 Doing so is beyond the scope of this tutorial, but is described in the SIS-CC documentation pages both [from source](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-source-code/) and [from containers](https://sis-cc.gitlab.io/dotstatsuite-documentation/install-docker/).
 I'm working with a single instance of the NSI web services, the [Data Lifecycle Manager](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-data-lifecycle-manager), the [JavaScript config service](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-config) and the built-in proxy that comes with the Data Lifecycle Manager.

 ## Installing Keycloak